marvXlaws/clilookup/README.md

 sudo apt install git

-2. Make a ~/bin folder in your home directory

-3. CD to that bin folder then run the command below
+2. Once GIT is installed, run the command below to clone the repository.

 git clone https://github.com/CODERmarv/clilookup.git

+3. then change directory to clilookup/

+cd clilookup/

 4. Execute runme file by running this command.

 sh runme

+5. Thats it!